What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Look, most people think when they have a career job, they make financial decisions.

-Okay, I can pay my mortgage rent, car payment, and and put enough money away for retirement and my kids at college education.
+Okay, I can pay my mortgage rent, car payment, and put enough money away for retirement and my kids at college education.

 Sure, sure.

-No, and I I agree.
+No, and I agree.

 I'm not sucking up, but she does do a great job.

-I she does do a great job.
+She does do a great job.

 Hey, Linda, you're getting left out today.